 Local legend, Barbara Raymond, activist and co-founder of ‘We Care Food Bank’ was present to unveil the mural also dedicated to her.
 The food bank was originally set up by Barbara in 1976 and is widely believed to be the first of its kind in the UK.
 The service that she now runs with local activist Ray Barron-Woolford went from feeding 30 households to 5,000 households every month when the pandemic struck.

-Also present were Patricio Forrester, Artistic Director of Artmongers, possibly the only mural art school in the world, and his wonderful student, Boudicca, who designed and painted the mural of Barbara and Kath.
+Also present was Patricio Forrester, Artistic Director of Artmongers, possibly the only mural art school in the world pictured above with the mural artist Boudicca Collins.

 The St. John’s Society continue to support, where we can, the amazing work that happens in ‘ We Care Food Pantry‘ in Deptford.